KDE/documentation-docs-kdenlive-org/getting_started/configure_kdenlive/configuration_plugins.rst

 :2: :guilabel:`Device` You can switch between using the **CPU** or your **GPU** for object detection.
 A GPU supporting CUDA is required for GPU object detection.
 Kdenlive tries to find your graphic card automatically.
 If the graphic card supports CUDA (Nvidia GPU) it will install the necessary driver so you can use it.
 If your graphic card doesn't support CUDA or is not detected by Kdenlive you only see CPU. :guilabel:`GPU Support` If your Nvidia GPU is not listed, try installing an alternative by :ref:`following these steps<gpu-manual_config>`.

 :3: :guilabel:`Offload video to CPU to save GPU Memory` If you have long clips on which Kdenlive has to detect objects you may get a crash.
-Enabled, this offloads some of the memory used to the RAM instead of the GPU memory.
+If enabled, this offloads some of the memory used to the RAM instead of the GPU memory.

 :4: :guilabel:`Use system packages only` When enabled, Kdenlive will use the SAM2 version installed on your system.
 For advanced users only, as you will have to properly setup everything by yourself.